timothyhahn/jeeveshikedthepct/src/routes/chapters/06-chapter-6.md

 }
 ]} />

-The next morning I felt fine and we climbed down the Golden Staircase to the King River and as we started our climb to Muir Pass, we decided to chance the freezing water to swim in the river for a little bit.
+The next morning I felt better and we climbed down the Golden Staircase to the King River.
+As we started our climb to Muir Pass, we decided to chance the freezing water to swim in the river for a little bit.
 The rest of the climb to Muir Pass was long and strenuous, with both of us needing to stop for the occasional break.
-About 4 miles from the top, near mid afternoon, we reached a beautiful meadow and were tempted to stop, but decided to send it.
+About 4 miles from the top, near mid-afternoon, we reached a beautiful meadow and were tempted to stop, but decided to send it.

 The final mile to the top, however, was completely covered with snow, and finding the trail was hard.
-Several times I postholed through snow to nearly fall into the river below.
-Thankfully, another group of hikers, including Bandit, were always around me, so I felt relatively safe, if deeply fatigued.
+Several times I post-holed through snow to nearly fall into the river below.
+Thankfully, another group of hikers, including one named Bandit, were always around me, so I felt relatively safe, if deeply fatigued.

-On top of Muir Pass, I crawled into one of the few huts on the entire trail, and we all caught our breaths, after an incredibly strenuous day.
+On top of Muir Pass, I crawled into one of the few huts on the entire trail, and we all caught our breaths, after an incredibly tiring day.

 <Images className="mb-0" images={[
 {